 As a general consensus rule, a patient's neurologic examination, as well as all laboratory evaluations including inflammatory markers, will be largely unremarkable.

-There is no universally accepted guidelines for an imaging protocol, but the initial imaging studies of choice when the condition is suspected are plain radiographs in the posteroanterior, lateral, and oblique views of the lumbosacral region in the standing position.
+There are no universally accepted guidelines for an imaging protocol, but the initial imaging studies of choice when the condition is suspected are plain radiographs in the posteroanterior, lateral, and oblique views of the lumbosacral region in the standing position.
 When present, the lesion is most typically visible in the oblique view which shows the classic "collar on the Scotty dog" and represents the bony defect between the inferior articular surface and the superior articular surface of a single vertebra.
 As with any stress fracture, plain films may miss the lesion within the first 2 weeks of the injury.
-Additionally, it ihas been reported that plain radiographs only have a sensitivity of 33% in detecting spondylolysis.
-Some authorities advocate axial CT-imaging as the test of choice for spondylolysis; however, due to the high prevalence of spondylolysis in the pediatric population and concerns regarding unnecessary radiation exposure, the next advanced imaging modality typically chosen, if plain films are negative, is the MRI.
+Additionally, it has been reported that plain radiographs only have a sensitivity of 33% in detecting spondylolysis.
+Some authorities advocate axial CT-imaging as the test of choice for spondylolysis; however, due to the high prevalence of spondylolysis in the pediatric population and concerns regarding unnecessary radiation exposure, the next advanced imaging modality is typically chosen, if plain films are negative, is the MRI.
 MRI is excellent at detecting bone marrow edema associated with acute pars interarticularis stress injury as well as detailing neural and soft tissue pathologies.
 The SPECT scan is a suitable alternative to MRI for detecting acute stress fractures and is also useful in determining the acuity of a fracture.
-It however carries the risk of concurrent radiation hazards, which is therefore preferably avoided in pediatric population.
+It however carries the risk of concurrent radiation hazards, which is therefore preferably avoided in the pediatric population.

 Treatment / Management